 The problem is that VPNs are capable of doing the same thing, as all your Internet traffic is being directed through their servers.

-Free software acts just like your ISP and log the data being streamed through their servers, including information such as your IP address, the websites you visit, the kind of device you’re using, etc.
+Free VPN services act just like your ISP and log the data being streamed through their servers, including information such as your IP address, the websites you visit, the kind of device you’re using, etc.

 The difference is they often sell it off to third parties like advertising firms.
 Others will direct your traffic to advertisements and profit off of sales commissions.